 Next: Forced retirement doesn’t just happen to professional athletes.

 Few people work well into their 80s like Warren Buffett.
 Gallup finds the average retirement age is 62.
-This aligns with the Center for Retirement Research’s findings: The average retirement age is about 64 for men and 62 for women.
-Retiring when you’re able to enjoy life is great, but that’s not always the case.
+This aligns with the Center for Retirement Research’s findings: The average retirement age is 64 for men and 62 for women.
+Retiring when you can enjoy life is great, but that’s not always the case.

 Next: You’re throwing away money if you ignore this factor.

-- This amounts to an estimated $24 billion nationwide in lost matching contributions.
+- This equals an estimated $24 billion nationwide in lost matching contributions.

 According to Financial Engines, an independent investment advisor, one-quarter of employees are not saving enough money to receive their employer’s 401(k) match.
 On average, those employees miss out on an extra $1,336 a year, or a little less than an extra $25 a week.